-Basics of Lung Sounds - Course
+Basics of Lung Sounds

 Using this course

 Each lesson in this course includes text describing the heart or lung abnormality and a simulated torso indicating the stethoscope chestpiece location.
 An audio recording of the sound is provided.
 Phonocardiograms or waveforms are included with each lesson.
 These waveforms can be a highly useful aid in learning to recognize heart murmurs.
 In addition, short videos clips illustrate the heart's motion for each abnormality.
-These animations indicates the origin of each murmur.
+These animations indicate the origin of each murmur.
 Blood flow is also animated.
 For lung sounds, the source (location) of the sound can be revealed.

 After completing a lesson, use the lesson table of contents to navigate to another lesson.

 When all lessons have been completed, we recommend using the auscultation practice exercises or quiz.
 In order to gain a certificate of achievement, please complete the course lessons and practice drill during one session.
 Most users complete the course in 30-45 minutes.